 Advanced Audit in Microsoft 365

-The unified auditing functionality in Microsoft 365 provides organizations with visibility into many types of audited activities across many different services in Microsoft 365.
-Advanced Audit helps organizations to conduct forensic and compliance investigations by increasing audit log retention required to conduct an investigation, providing access to crucial events that help determine scope of compromise, and faster access to Office 365 Management Activity API.
+The Audit functionality in Microsoft 365 provides organizations with visibility into many types of audited activities across many different services in Microsoft 365.
+Advanced Audit helps organizations to conduct forensic and compliance investigations by increasing audit log retention required to conduct an investigation, providing access to crucial events (by using Audit log search in the Microsoft 365 compliance center and the Office 365 Management Activity API) that help determine scope of compromise, and faster access to Office 365 Management Activity API.

 Advanced Audit is available for organizations with an Office 365 E5/A5/G5 or Microsoft 365 Enterprise E5/A5/G5 subscription.
-Additionally, a Microsoft 365 E5/A5/G5 Compliance or E5/A5/G5 eDiscovery and Audit add-on license can be assigned to users when per-user licensing is required for Advanced Audit features as is the case for long-term retention of audit logs and access to crucial events for investigations.
+A Microsoft 365 E5/A5/G5 Compliance or E5/A5/G5 eDiscovery and Audit add-on license should be assigned to users for Advanced Audit features such as long-term retention of audit logs and the generation of Advanced Audit events for investigations.
 For more information about licensing, see: